 Export Markdown with Embeds: An Obsidian Plugin to Compile Documents with Embedded Notes

-Export Markdown with Embeds is a customizable plugin that compiles documents with embedded nested documents into a single document.
-Obsidian’s note embed feature allows you to embed a file or note in another note using the syntax: ![[My Note]].
+.
 The contents of embedded notes will be shown in Obsidian’s preview mode in place of the link.
 The feature is a good way to break up longform writing into sections but still be able to review it as a single document.
 However, when you export a note that has others embedded in it, the exported text includes the note, not the contents of embedded notes.

 When the Export Markdown with Embeds plugin is run, it swaps the contents of any linked notes into the note that you’re exporting.
 This makes it easy to to create a note that serves as a table of contents of embedded notes for navigating between sections of a long document.
 You can use Obsidian’s built-in preview functionality to read the full document in the app or use Export Markdown with Embeds to export it as Markdown-formatted text.